 Dubai Metro Green Line

-Dubai's other project which targets energy efficiency is Metro Green Line which spans 23 kilometers and covers 16 stations including the transfer stations Union and Khalid Bin Al Waleed Stations.
+Dubai's other project which targets energy efficiency is Metro Green Line which spans 23 kilometres and covers 16 stations including the transfer stations Union and Khalid Bin Al Waleed Stations.

 While the global city, Dubai, aspires high to reduce the energy consumption, it also quotes that the cities of the 21st century must progress taking into consideration the usage of energy, and act as forces for national and global development.